XVimProject/XVim/README.md

 Donations
 ===========
-If you think the plugin is useful please donate.
+If you think the plugin is useful, please donate.
-Since I do not intend make money from this project I decided to donate all donations I recieve to the people who are suffering from the damage of the 2011 Tohoku earthquake and tsunami in Japan.
+Since I do not intend make money from this project, I am directing donations to the people suffering from the damage of the 2011 Tohoku earthquake and tsunami in Japan.

-To reduce the transfer fee, please donate directly through the Paypal donation site below.
+Please donate directly through the Paypal donation site below, as this will put more money to good use by reducing the transfer fee.

 https://www.paypal-donations.com/pp-charity/web.us/campaign.jsp?cid=-12